The 5-Day Epic

 Day 5 - Sentimental Goodbye

-We have a final ride in the morning.
-It is a chance to say thank you and goodbye to your horse.
+Our final morning ride offers a chance to slow down, reflect, and say goodbye to your horse.

 Estimated total riding time: 1 - 2 hours.